 Sep 2017: Blueprint of the Perfect and Easy Swing

-After six years of intensive study and research and hitting hundreds of balls daily, I have independently arrived at the technically Perfect and practically Easy Swing.
+After seven years of intensive study and research and hitting hundreds of balls daily, I have independently arrived at the technically Perfect and practically Easy Swing.
 It also happens to be similar to Moe Norman’s swing; the fundamentals are the same.
 Aesthetic considerations have been disregarded; ‘purity of technique’ (Moe Norman quote) is the aspiration.
 This information applies directly to right handed golfers; left-handed golfers need to reverse the context.
 Here is the blueprint:

 - This swing uses Stable Release, Right Elbow connection to the Right Side and Second Order Stacking.
 In TGM terms, this is Angular Hinging and Punch Elbow.

 - This swing uses 45 degrees of lower body (hips) rotation and 45 degrees of upper body rotation (shoulders) for a total body rotation of 90 degrees.

 - Single Plane and bi-directional swing – hand path and club-head paths are identical in both the backswing and forward swing.
 Moe Norman again.
 More specifically, the hand path and club-head path from address to top of backswing is identical to the hand path and club-face path from start of downswing to impact with just the direction reversed.
 A bi-directional swing is fully described by its Hand Path Body Turn diagram, which in this case is curvilinear like a hockey stick.